 Even where shared, we ensure your information will only be used for the purposes outlined in this notice.

-In the event that our business is acquired by a third party or we enter into any kind of merger or other acquisition type, your information where required would be shared with the relevant party.
+In the event that a third party acquires our business or we enter into any kind of merger or other acquisition types, your information where required would be shared with the relevant party.

 - We also disclose information about you to law enforcement authorities or other government officials, if we are required to do so by law or legal process, or when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity such as financial crime.